Clogging-flowing transition of granular media in a two-dimensional vertical pipe

-Fig. \ref{Fig:JNNdiff}(a) shows the dependence of clogging probability $J_N$ on the aspect ratio $D/d$ for different $N$.
-As $N$ increases, the clogging probability $J_N$ also increases.
-We identify a critical value of diameter aspect ratio ${(D/d)}_c \approx 2.45$ that separates clogging and unclogging regimes in the range $2 < D/d < 3$.
+Figure \ref{Figure2:Jamprob}(a) shows the dependence of $J$ on $D/d$ for different $N$.
+As $N$ increases, $J$ also increases.
+We identify a critical value of the diameter aspect ratio ${(D/d)}_c \approx 2.45$ that separates clogging and nonclogging regimes in the range $2 < D/d < 3$.
 However, it can be seen that the increase in $N$ does not affect the value of ${(D/d)}_c$.
-Fig. \ref{Fig:JNNdiff}(b) shows the clogging probability $J_N$ for $N=50$ as a function of aspect ratio $D/d$ for various $\mu$.
-The clogging-unclogging transition depends strongly on the friction, the value of ${(D/d)}_c$ increases when $\mu$ decreases.
-Remarkably, for $\mu \ge 0.75$, clogging occurs very frequently for $D/d=2$, consistent with our 2D experimental case and 3D experimental scenario reported in \cite{Lopez2020}.
-The clogging probability and the clogging-unclogging transition strongly correlate with the friction coefficient $\mu$.
-We thus construct a clogging-unclogging $D/d-\mu$ phase diagram within the $2 < D/d < 3$ range(see Fig. \ref{Fig:JNNdiff}(c)), in which we can observe a clear clogging-unclogging transition(see the black dashed line, which corresponds to a theoretical model that will be presented subsequently).
+This may be explained by the sharp transition in $J$ around ${(D/d)}_c$.
+Our findings are consistent with the results of L\'opez et al. \cite{Lopez2020}.
+In the range of $2 < D/d < 2.4$, their system with monodisperse particles exhibited near-infinite flow durations ($4-5$ h), even as $N$ tended to infinity.
+Therefore, we also refer to this nonclogging state as the flowing regime.
+Figure \ref{Figure2:Jamprob}(b) shows $J$ as a function of $D/d$ for various $\mu$ when $N = 50$.
+The clogging-flowing transition depends strongly on the friction.
+The value of ${(D/d)}_c$ decreases when $\mu$ increases.
+We thus construct a clogging-flowing $D/d-\mu$ phase diagram within the $2 < D/d < 3$ range [see Fig. \ref{Figure2:Jamprob}(c)], in which we can observe a clear clogging-flowing transition (see the black dashed line, which corresponds to a theoretical model that will be presented subsequently).